Supporting Academic Success

 Calvin A. Kelly, PhD, director of the Health & Counseling Center, is a champion of integrated healthcare, where primary care and mental health work together.

-Parents, remind your students that it’s okay to ask for help.
-Encourage them to tap into the many resources and services available to them at St. Edward’s.
+Here's one more thing our staff members want you to know: It’s okay to ask for help.
+Be sure to tap into the many resources and services available at St. Edward’s.